biafra23/trueblocks-kotlin/README.md

     val addressToCheck = "0x308686553a1EAC2fE721Ac8B814De638975a276e".lowercase()
     isMember = bloom.isMemberBytes(Address(addressToCheck))
 ```
+Please be aware that there might be false positives.
+Meaning: You get a hit on the bloom filter but there is no appearance in the index file.
+This is normal with bloom filters.

 ### Fetch Trueblocks index chunk files and find appearances
 ```Kotlin
     val appearances = ipfsClient.fetchIndex(cid = it.indexHash, parse = false)?.findAppearances(addressToCheck)
 ```
+Each appearance contains a block number and a transaction index in that block which gives you a transaction that is relevant for your address.

 See `Main.kt` for a full example